 Q: What are your present and future priorities for the college?

 A: Our priority is to be the best source of educators for the Bay Area and beyond.
 We want to be the college where our local districts come for their teachers, leaders, clinicians, and specialists.
-We want our programs to be cutting edge and always examining themselves to get better.
+We want our programs to be cutting edge and always examine themselves to get better.
 We want our faculty to be energized and engaged in local and statewide research conversations.
 The priorities are for students to experience the kind of learning and teaching that we want them to go out and do.

 Our goal is to be resourced enough to provide faculty and students with research opportunities.
-Ultimately, we want the way that we prepare teachers and educators to impact the opportunities for students, and for students to advance their own lives and come to SF State for degrees.
+Ultimately, we want the way that we prepare teachers and educators to impact the opportunities for their students, and for those students to advance their own lives and come to SF State for degrees.
 We have this interesting loop where we are preparing high school teachers who are going to make college readiness real for a bunch of students, who then go on to become communications majors or science majors.

-The health and well-being of our professors is also a high priority for me because I know, as an educator myself, it starts with who we are and how we see things, and how energized we are.
+The health and well-being of our professors are also a high priority for me because I know, as an educator myself, it starts with who we are and how we see things, and how energized we are.
 If our faculty is thriving, then the students benefit from researching with them.
 I'm looking forward to seeing our relationship with San Francisco Unified really solidify.
 We've been working with them for a long time, and we are learning that we have a lot of programs we can work together on.

 The other priority that makes all of that possible is the community that we're building in the college, the kind of shared governance structures that I've been working to develop over the last few years, like the Dean’s Council for student leaders.
 We have a faculty council and a staff council, and we've got ways of meeting as a college that helps us move our initiatives and priorities forward.
 That kind of community-building also allows us to be the kind of college that has those conversations we've committed to around race, equity, and systemic oppression.